zmedelis/bosquet/README.md

 ### Generation

-Bosquet will be invoking *OpenAI API* thus make sure that `OPENAI_API_KEY` is present as the environment variable.
+Bosquet will be invoking *OpenAI API* thus make sure to specify the correct model params including API keys.

 `llm-generate` call to the *OpenAI* will use configuration parameters specfied in that tag and reflect parameters specified by [Open AI API](https://beta.openai.com/docs/api-reference/completions).